 Principle of Use Limitation: Is the information used only for the purpose for which notice was provided either directly to the individual or through a public notice?
 What procedures are in place to ensure that information is used only for the purpose articulated in the notice?
 This question is related to privacy control TR-1, Privacy Notice, AR-2, Privacy Impact and Risk Assessment, and UL-1, Internal Use.
-Follow the format below:

-Privacy Risk: An individual may not receive notice that their information is being collected, maintained, processed, or disseminated by the VA prior to providing the information.

-Mitigation: This risk is mitigated by the common practice of providing the VHA Notice of Privacy Practice (NOPP) when Veterans enroll for benefits and every three years thereafter to include any changes made to the notice.
+Privacy Risk: There is a risk that an individual may not receive notice that their information is being collected, maintained, processed, or disseminated by the VA prior to providing the information.
+Mitigation: This risk is mitigated by the common practice of providing the NOPP when Veterans apply for benefits and every three years thereafter to include any changes made to the notice.
 Additionally, NOPPs are provided to non-Veteran beneficiaries at each episode of care and periodic monitoring is performed to check that the signed NOPP acknowledgment form has been scanned into the beneficiaries' electronic health record.
 Additional mitigation is provided by making the System of Record Notices (SORNs) and PIA available for review online, as discussed in question 6.1 and the Overview section of this PIA.